TL;DR

 Understanding Your Excess

-The excess is the amount of money you must contribute towards a claim.
+The excess is the amount of money you should consider whether you may need to contribute towards a claim.
 It's made up of two parts:

 - Compulsory Excess: This is a fixed amount set by the insurer.
 It's non-negotiable and often higher for young or inexperienced drivers, or for high-performance cars.

 - Voluntary Excess: This is an amount you agree to pay on top of the compulsory excess.
-Choosing a higher voluntary excess can lower your overall premium, but you must ensure you can afford to pay the total excess (compulsory + voluntary) if you need to make a claim.
+Choosing a higher voluntary excess can lower your overall premium, but you should consider whether you may need to help support you can afford to pay the total excess (compulsory + voluntary) if you may need to make a claim.

 Example: If your compulsory excess is £250 and you choose a voluntary excess of £300, your total excess is £550.
 If you make a £2,000 claim, you pay the first £550, and the insurer pays the remaining £1,450.